 One of the larger and more exciting changes to Moksha was to his interior.
 We ripped out every piece of furniture, panel and layer until he was completely bare-bones.
 We cleaned…

 Thanks for reading our post!
-We're Alex and Lara Lill, a 24-7/365 couple, traveling in a 1978 VW Bus, living A Simple Life With Big Adventures!
-Come along with us, as we educate ourselves and share our alternative views on life, love, energy, food and travel.
+We're The Lills, Alex and Lara Lill, a 24-7/365 couple, traveling in a 1978 VW Bus, inspiring others to live A Simple Life With Big Adventures!
+Come along with us, as we educate ourselves and share alternative views on life, love, energy, food and travel.
 Click here to see our full story »